Mbed-TLS/mbedtls/SECURITY.md

 We use the following classification of attacks:

 - **Remote Attacks:** The attacker can observe and modify data sent over the network.
-This includes observing timing of individual packets and potentially delaying legitimate messages.
+This includes observing the content and timing of individual packets, as well as suppressing or delaying legitimate messages, and injecting messages.
 - **Timing Attacks:** The attacker can gain information about the time taken by certain sets of instructions in Mbed TLS operations.
 - **Physical Attacks:** The attacker has access to physical information about